INDY-4/MyKitchen-PHP/README.md

 variable | datatype | desc
 --- | --- | ---
-id | int | The id of the kitchen you want to get information on
+id | int | The id of the kitchen you want to get information on page ? | int | The page number of the results you want (default: 1), 25 kitchens per page

 Returns
 ```json